RedPitaya/RedPitaya/OS/debian/README.rst

 **********************

-If there are no changes needed to the Debian system, but a new ecosystem is available, then there is no need to bootstrap Debian and install Wyliodrin.
+If there are no changes needed to the Debian system, but a new ecosystem is available, then there is no need to bootstrap Debian.
 Instead it is enough to delete all files from the FAT partition and extract ``ecosystem*.zip`` into the partition.
 Start with an existing release image: